quat1024/incorporeal-3/README.md

   * figure out where the fabric run configs went lol
 * a place for generated resources to go, if i end up using a data gen
 * TEST IT MORE, test remapping, test refmaps, test test
+* `processResources` replacing the mod version isn't working, smhhhhhh what's up with that
+* non-`Common` `-sources` jars don't contain `Common` sources (hubry said this happens to patchy and botania too)

 #### Why are you using kotlin buildscripts